Giffgaff: Awards

-In November 2010, Giffgaff won the Forrester Groundswell Award and was later nominated for the 'Marketing Society's Brand of the Year' award, losing to the department store John Lewis.
-In December 2010, Giffgaff won the 'Most Innovative Community Award' at the Social CRM Customer Excellence Awards.
+In November 2010, giffgaff won the Forrester Groundswell Award and was later nominated for the 'Marketing Society's Brand of the Year' award, losing to the department store John Lewis.
+In December 2010, giffgaff won the 'Most Innovative Community Award' at the Social CRM Customer Excellence Awards.

-In June 2012, Giffgaff was named the Best MVNO at the Mobile Industry Awards.
+In June 2012, giffgaff was named the Best MVNO at the Mobile Industry Awards.

-In 2014 and 2015, Giffgaff won the Which? best telecom services provider award.
-In 2018, Giffgaff was a runner-up in the Best Utilities Provider of the Year Awards.
+In 2014 and 2015, giffgaff won the Which? best telecom services provider award.
+In 2018, giffgaff was a runner-up in the Best Utilities Provider of the Year Awards.

-In 2019, Which? reviewed 13 mobile network's customers.
-Giffgaff was rated the best network by the sample surveyed.
+In 2019, Which? reviewed 13 mobile network's customers. giffgaff was rated the best network by the sample surveyed.

-Since 2016, Giffgaff has regularly won the uSwitch Network of the Year award for 5 consecutive years.
-They also won three other uSwitch awards in 2019, for Best SIM Only Network, Best Network for Data, and Best PAYG Network.
+Since 2016, giffgaff has regularly won the Uswitch Network of the Year award for 5 consecutive years.
+They also won three other Uswitch awards in 2019, for Best SIM Only Network, Best Network for Data, and Best PAYG Network.

-In 2022 and 2023, according to uSwitch, the public voted for giffgaff as the network of the year.
+In 2022 and 2023, according to Uswitch, the public voted for giffgaff as the network of the year.

 Controversies

 Unlimited internet

 After "goodybags" with unlimited internet allowance were introduced, complaints were made to the Advertising Standards Authority (ASA) from customers who were refused the further sale of unlimited plans.
-The reason given by Giffgaff for their disconnection was a clause in the terms and conditions stating "[We may disconnect you] if you do anything ... which we reasonably think adversely impacts the service to other Giffgaff customers or may adversely affect the Network".
+The reason given by giffgaff for their disconnection was a clause in the terms and conditions stating "[We may disconnect you] if you do anything ... which we reasonably think adversely impacts the service to other Giffgaff customers or may adversely affect the Network".
 The complaint was not upheld by the ASA who concluded that unlimited internet was advertised correctly.
 Giffgaff noted that their customer service agents had used the clause above incorrectly and promised to rectify this.

 Giffgaff removed the "goodybags" in question and replaced their unlimited internet allowance with an "Always On" data allowance.
 This means that users will get 80 GB of full-speed data usage but after these 80 GB, will be speed-limited to 385 kbps between 8 am and midnight every day.
-However on 20 October 2020, the company reintroduced a version of their unlimited monthly (Golden) Goodybag to recurring customers only, priced at £35.
+However on 20 October 2020, the company reintroduced a version of their unlimited monthly (Golden) Goodybag to recurring customers, priced at £35.